aduffy70/LabNotes/_posts/2019/2019-05-13-Sphagnum-subsecunda-biogeography-project-regroup.md

   * Table 1 - Vouchers (Blanka is working on it)
   * Table 2 - Diversity stats
     - I fought too long to get comparable numbers from R to the old analysis numbers from GENALEX and finally gave up and had Blanka help me run all the diversity stats in GENALEX 6.5 on Excel 2016.
-    - For lescurii, the total values were from the GENALEX analysis including the admixed (>10%) samples and the Northern/Southern/Southern2/pairwise FST values were from the analysis omitting admixed samples.
+    - For lescurii, the total values were from the GENALEX analysis including the admixed (>10%) samples and the Northern/Southern/Southern2 values were from the analysis omitting admixed samples.
 Other species didn't have admixture over 10% so it didn't matter.
     - Na - number of alleles +/-SE
       - From GENALEX HFP tab
     - Ne - effective number of alleles +/-SE
       - From GENALEX HFP (HDP in macrophyllum) tab
     - % Polymorphic loci
       - From GENALEX HFP tab (HDP in macrophyllum)
+    - % Private alleles
+      - Calculated manally after counting total alleles per population from GENALEX AGL tab and private alleles per population from PAS tab.
     - Ho - observed heterozygosity
       - From GENALEX HFP tab (HDP in macrophyllum)
     - He - expected heterozygosity
       - From GENALEX HFP tab (HDP in macrophyllum)
     - I - Shannon's Information Index
       - From GENALEX HFP tab (HDP in macrophyllum)
-    - Pairwise Fst of clusters
+  * Table 3 - Pairwise Fst and uNei of clusters (from the analyis w/out admixed samples)
-      - From GENALEX FstP tab (R hierfstat for macrophyllum since GENALEX doesn't report Fst for haploids)
+      - Fst from GENALEX FstP tab (R hierfstat for macrophyllum since GENALEX doesn't report Fst for haploids)
+      - unbiased Nei from GENALEX uNeiP tab